louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 Gout Flares During Treatment With Allopurinol Tablets

 Inform patients that gout flares may occur during initiation of treatment with allopurinol tablets, even when their serum uric acid is normal.
 Concurrent use of additional medications such as colchicine or other anti-inflammatory agents can prevent gout flares.
 Advise patients to continue treatment with both, allopurinol tablets and the prophylactic therapy as prescribed, even if gout flares occur.
-Reassure them that it may take months to achieve control of the flares but the flares typically become shorter and less severe after several months of therapy [see Warnings and Precautions (5.2)] .
+Reassure them that it may take months to achieve control of the flares but the flares typically become shorter and less severe after several months of therapy [see Warnings and Precautions (5.2)].

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^aba0e820].
 Arthritis & Rheumatology (2020).
 High credibility.

-Gout—asymptomatic hyperuricemia and ULT initiation—initiating urate-lowering therapy (ULT) is conditionally recommended against in patients with asymptomatic hyperuricemia; randomized controlled trials reported low incident gout in both arms over 3 years (<1% versus 5%), with an estimated 24 patients needing ULT for 3 years to prevent a single incident gout flare, and observational data indicate that among patients with serum urate (SU) concentrations of >9 mg/dl only 20% developed gout within 5 years.
+Gout — asymptomatic hyperuricemia and ULT initiation — initiating urate-lowering therapy (ULT) is conditionally recommended against in patients with asymptomatic hyperuricemia; randomized controlled trials reported low incident gout in both arms over 3 years (< 1% versus 5%), with an estimated 24 patients needing ULT for 3 years to prevent a single incident gout flare, and observational data indicate that among patients with serum urate (SU) concentrations of > 9 mg/dl only 20% developed gout within 5 years.

 ---